aryanguptx/G2-Hackathon/README.md

 ## Set Up the Environment

-Run the `setup.sh` script to create a virtual environment, activate it, and install the required dependencies:
+Run the `setup.sh` script to create a virtual environment, activate it, and install the required dependencies.
+Before running setup.sh, replace "Your Key" with your G@ API key.

 ```
 $ chmod +x setup.sh
 $ ./setup.sh
 ```

-This script will prompt you to enter your G2 API token, which will be exported as an environment variable.

 ## Run the Application